w3point0/framework20.9.0/README.md

 Using: node v20.9.0 ECMAScript features
 <paste code here that will be unit tested>
 ```

+Demo Notes
+- When you start the app you can open an html file that is in the public folder.
+This will show two buttons
+- At the browser window add the path /stream and you will see a simple not.
+Please view the console output for verification of the /stream run.
+See app.mjs get /stream

 ### Secrets
 Use Codespaces secrets to load environment variables
 ![image](https://github.com/w3point0/framework20.9.0/assets/993459/e602e046-1061-4fd6-9be9-7c718ed6dad8)